NathaliCo/GDL002-md-links/README.md

 >$ mdLinks "/file.md" --validate--stats

-Prints in the console a list of all the links included in the file, the found links in the file and create a document with a list of all them, each link object include the href, text, line and file, and available, inclides the statistics: total links.
+Prints in the console a list of all the links included in the file, the found links in the file and create a document with a list of all them, each link object include the href, text and file, and available, inclides the statistics: total links.
 - Total links
 - Total unique links.
 - Total available links.